1 Reduce Non-Concessional Contribution Cap to $75,000

 # 3 Eliminate Catch-up of Concessional Contributions

 Anybody with a total superannuation balance of less than $500,000 can currently carry forward unused concessional cap space over 5 years.
-Labor wants to abolish this concession.
+Labor was to abolish this concession.

 # 4 Revive Work Test for Personal Super Contributions

 From 1 July 2018 onwards taxpayers can claim a tax deduction for personal super contributions even if they don’t pass the work test.
-Labor intends to re-introduce the work test.
+Labor had intended to re-introduce the work test.

 # 5 Ban New LRBAs

-Labor intends to ban the use of new LRBAs to stop geared investment strategies within super.
+Labor had intended to ban the use of new LRBAs to stop geared investment strategies within super.

 # 6 Increase SG to 12% Faster

 At the moment the superannuation guarantee is scheduled to hit 12% in July 2025.
-Labor wants to get there earlier.
+Labor wanted to get there earlier.

 # 7 Extend SG to Wages Less Than $450 Per Month